oraanlevi/Password-Generator/README.md

 # Password-Generator

+# Description
+This is a website I created for anyone to use so that they can generate or recieve a random password eaily.
+I also added a few qestions so that they could customize to however they would like their password to be.

 # User Story
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria